On superfluidity of indirect excitons in transition metals trichalcogenides van der Waals heterostructures: Model, results and discussions

-In Fig. \ref{fig:AngDep}\textit{b} results of calculations are presented for ZrS$_{3}$ vdWH for different densities of exciton gas and one data set for TiS$_{3}$ vdWH when $n=2\times 10^{16}$ m$^{-2}$.
-From the polar plot, it can clearly be seen that for ZrS$_{3}$ the critical temperature of superfluidity is aligned along the chain direction ($b$-axis) for all considered excitonic densities. $T_{c}$ increases as the density increases.
-The maximum $T_{c}$ is observed along the chain direction at $\theta =\pi /2$, while minimum\ $T_{c}$ is observed along $a$ axis ($\theta=0$).
-An interesting observation is that the ratio $T_{c\text{ max}}/T_{c\text{ min}}$ almost does not depend on the excitonic density and decreases monotonically from 1.34 at $n=6\times 10^{15}$ m$^{-2}$ to 1.33 at $n=3\times 10^{16}$ m$^{-2}$.
+In Fig. \ref{fig:AngDep}(b) results of calculations are presented for ZrS$_{3}$ vdWH for different concentrations of exciton gas and one data set for TiS$_{3}$ vdWH when $n=2$ $\times$ $10^{16}$ m$^{-2}$.
+From the polar plot, it can clearly be seen that for ZrS$_{3}$ the critical temperature of superfluidity is aligned along the chain direction ($b$ axis) for all considered excitonic concentrations. $T_{c}$ increases as the concentration increases.
+The maximum $T_{c}$ is observed along the chain direction at $\theta =\pi /2$, while minimum\ $T_{c}$ is observed along the $a$ axis ($\theta=0$).
+An interesting observation is that the ratio $T_{c\text{ max}}/T_{c\text{ min}}$ almost does not depend on the excitonic concentration and decreases monotonically from 1.34 at $n=6\times 10^{15}$ m$^{-2}$ to 1.33 at $n=3\times 10^{16}$ m$^{-2}$.
 The behavior of $T_{c}$ for TiS$_{3}$ appears almost isotropic with $T_{c\text{ max}}/T_{c\text{ min}} = 1.07$.
-This phenomena can be explained by the fact that $\mu_x$ and $\mu_y$ are almost equal to each other (very small mass anisotropy along $x$ and $y$).
-In addition, as can be seen in Fig. \ref{fig:AngDep}\textit{c}, the increase the number of insulating hBN layers, $N$, leads to the increase of $T_{c}$.
+This phenomenon can be explained by the fact that $\mu_x$ and $\mu_y$ are almost equal to each other (very small mass anisotropy along $x$ and $y$).
+In addition, as can be seen in Fig. \ref{fig:AngDep}(c), the increase in the number of insulating hBN layers, $N$, leads to the increase of $T_{c}$.

 As stated above, our studies reveal that the maximum $T_{c}$ occurs along the chain direction.
 This can be explained by TMTCs monolayer structure.
 The simplest description of geometrical structures known as quasi-one-dimensional compounds is usually in terms of the condensation of small clusters of atoms into infinite chains.
 In TMTCs, trigonal prismatic units MX$_{6}$ with six atoms of chalcogenides and one atom of transition metal condense laterally into the two-dimensional layers of MX$_{3}$ and longitudinally into the one-dimensional linear chains of the MX$_{6}$.
 In other words, these compounds crystallize in a chain structure \cite{Hodeau78} composed of wedge-shaped trigonal prisms stacked one on top of the other, base to base, while the metal atom at the center of each prism is coordinated to six chalcogen atoms at the corners of the prisms.